 How to Submit

 The Schuylkill Valley Journal (SVJ) is both an online and print journal.
 The online journal is posted every two months.
 The print journal is published in late spring and late fall.
 The SVJ publishes poetry, short stories, flash fiction, essays, and personal reflections.
 We prefer previously unpublished work though published work is acceptable in some circumstances (indicate where previously published).
 Simultaneous submissions are accepted but please notify us immediately if your work is accepted elsewhere.
 All submissions will be considered for both our print and online journals.

-All submissions should be sent in .doc or .rtf file format only, in Times New Roman 12-point font and single-spaced.
-For all genres include title (author’s last name and first three words of the prose title (for poetry, the first three words of the first poem among others being submitted), a brief bio (50 words max), andthe complete text, including any notes regarding previous publication.
+All submissions should be sent in .doc or .rtf file format only, in Times New Roman 12-point font.
+Except for poetry (see specific Poetry guidelines below), all genres should be double-spaced.
+Include a 50-word bio and any notes regarding previous publication.
 Files should meet these guidelines or they may go unread.